 We got all our bags and went into the main Terminal.
-We waited in the check in line and they took most of our bags except our take-ons.
+We waited in the check-in line and they took most of our bags except our take-ons.
 At 5:50 PM we were checking through customs and the TSA checkpoint.
-Once cleared, at 6:30 PM, we arrived at the Lufthansa Business Class lounge.
+Once cleared, at 6:30 PM, we arrived at the Lufthansa Business Class lounge (below).

-Once seated and settled, at 8:20 PM, I took the other Klonopin 0.5 mg along with eight Melatonin tablets.
+Once seated and settled, at 8:20 PM, I took the other Klonopin 0.5 mg along with eight 3 mg Melatonin tablets.
 I put my earplugs in, my blindfold on and put my blow-up neck-pillow on.
-At 8:45 PM the plane took off and at 9:00 PM I fell soundly to sleep.
+At 8:45 PM the plane took off and by 9:00 PM, I fell soundly to sleep.
 The flight is supposed to take 7 hours and 25 minutes and fly 3,854 miles.
-We lose 6 hours crossing the Atlantic [CET means Central European Time.]
+We lose 6 hours crossing the Atlantic [CET means Central European Time].
 The Canon camera captured the entire cabin of the plane.
 The seat in front of me housed the display of the flight statistics.

 KJH Go To -> NEXT DIARIO #2